 Read more | Manage consent

-Including news from India, Nigeria, Senegal, Côte d’Ivoire and more.
+Including the latest news from India, Mali, Nigeria and Bangladesh.

 Adriane Ohanesian’s image of a surgeon operating on a teenager in a makeshift clinic has been put forward for the Wellcome Photography Prize 2019.

 It is estimated that there are over 134,600 people with albinism living in Malawi, many of whom face deep-seated discrimination.

 Professor Christopher Whitty, who has been on Sightsavers’ board of trustees since 2017, will take up the post in October.

 Worldwide, only 1-7 per cent of published works are available in accessible formats, partly because of copyright law restrictions.
 This is often referred to as the ‘book famine’.